Retired police officer, church elder, dies of complications of covid-19

 Heatley’s daughter, Ayeta Heatley, 46, said that rather than talk about work, her father talked about church, and often told stories about events and people in the congregation.
 “That was the source of his peace,” she said.

 Brooks said Heatley led the men’s choir, the senior choir and the mass choir.
-He also rejuvenated the Men’s Ministry, which the pastor said had been floundering in internal bureaucracy, whose members staffed the grill at cookouts, painted, did carpentry work and helped out with security at events.
-The Men’s Ministry has been renamed in Heatley’s honor.
+He also rejuvenated the Men’s Ministry, which the pastor said had been floundering in internal bureaucracy.
+The ministry, whose members staff the grill at cookouts, paint, do carpentry work and help out with security at events, has been renamed in Heatley’s honor.

 Brooks, 53, was in his late 30s when he became pastor of First Baptist, and he said some members took a cautious view of such a young leader.
 His father is the same age as Heatley, and the two quickly bonded, with Brooks turning to the trusted elder for advice about tricky internal church matters.